Everybody loves creamy chicken dishes, and this creamy champagne chicken is no exception.

-Which wine would work well with creamy chicken?
+Which wine to drink with this creamy chicken?

 The first choice here has to be the champagne or the sparkling wine that you have used in the recipe.
-It will compliment the dish perfectly and you have a bottle open 😀
+It will compliment the dish perfectly and you have a bottle open for the recipe.

-Why not pin this recipe for Creamy Champagne Chicken for later.
-Pin it here
+Pin this recipe for Creamy Champagne Chicken for later.

 Creamy Champagne Chicken